 We help you define or refine a cohesive set of strategic choices that chart your strategic direction, establish your competitive position, set clear priorities and form the blueprint for the Service organization to successfully execute and win.

 We design and implement Customer Experience that will deliver on your strategy– making sure the pieces fit together in a mutually reinforcing way.

 We develop your Service leaders in the context of their current situation and the evolving business challenges ahead.
 We customize the approach in alignment with the specific organizational capabilities and individual competencies.

-Drives education and engagement not only within support organization, but across internal and external stakeholders from the start.
+We drive education and engagement not only within Service organization but across internal and external stakeholders.

-Infuses client feedback into the analytics of complete customer experience.
-Uncovers why customers stay and why they leave.
-Exposes opportunities for early intervention and prevention.
+We Infuse client feedback into the analytics of complete customer experience.
+We uncover why customers stay and why they leave.
+We expose opportunities for early intervention and prevention.

 Amazon Web Services

 Elya is an accomplished executive who gives her all to create organizational excellence supporting strong customer alignment and satisfaction.
 She was able to achieve a complete transformation of the support teams to not only develop better talent within the team but also win better customer relationships that translated into lower churn, better profitability, driving the opportunity for company growth.
 Elya lead her team as a business, measuring success focusing on the bottom line.
 I appreciate the opportunities Elya has give me, and the lessons she taught me.
 It is my pleasure to recommend Elya as an exceptional Customer Service leader, but also for her vision as a COO or CEO.

 Appraiser Aide, Inc.